 Students will learn chords to back up a guitar, as well as scales, patterns for following new chords, new songs, and how to “walk” bass lines.

 Students should be comfortable in beginning jam sessions, should be starting to hear chord changes, know all of the major chords, and should be fairly comfortable with their rhythm.
 Students will learn theory behind the Nashville Number System, how to solo on the bass, different scenarios for moving from chord to chord, and the nuances of how the bass fits into a band or jam.

 No prerequisite.
 This class is geared towards students who have no or very little background in playing fiddle or violin.
 Students will learn how to correctly hold and bow the instrument as well as a few basic fiddle tunes.
+Students will utilize color coded fiddle tablature so they will be able to play Old Joe Clark, Shortnin' Bread, Liza Jane, Buffalo Gals, Jambalaya, I'll Fly Away, Amazing Grace, and many more tunes by the end of the week.

-Students must also be signed up for Intermediate, Advanced or Master Class Fiddle.
 This class will teach students how to find and play harmony parts on the fiddle.
 Students will learn the lead and harmony part to a few different fiddle tunes.

 Students will work on harmonizing and the finer techniques of singing, while building their repertoire.

 No prerequisite.
 Students will learn 4-5 basic guitar chords, how to strum with a pick, and a few basic bluegrass and folk songs.